MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-troubleshoot.md

 1. From the DVM / jump box, check that you can successfully sign in to the administrator portal using the admin credentials.
 1. Confirm that there are no alerts or warnings.

-If the environment is healthy, manually upload the 5 VM Images required for VaaS test runs:
+If the environment is healthy, manually upload the five VM Images required for VaaS test runs:

 1. Sign in as the service admin to the administrator portal.
 You can find the administrator portal URL from ECE store or your stamp information file.
 For instructions, see [Environment parameters](azure-stack-vaas-parameters.md#environment-parameters).
 1. Select **More services** > **Resource Providers** > **Compute** > **VM Images**.